treeverse/lakeFS/docs/quickstart/iso_env.md

 Once you have your Docker environment running, it is helpful to pull up the UI for lakeFS.
 To do this navigate to http://localhost:8000 in your browser.
 The access key and secret to login are found in the `docker_compose.yml` file in the `lakefs-setup` section.

+Once you are logged in, you should see a page that looks like below.

 ![Setup Done]({{ site.baseurl }}/assets/img/iso-env-example-repo.png)

 The first thing to notice is in this environment, lakeFS comes with a repository called `example` already created, and the repo’s default branch is `main`.
-If you're lakeFS installation doesn't have the `example` repo created, you can use the green `Create Repository` button to do so;
+If your lakeFS installation doesn't have the `example` repo created, you can use the green `Create Repository` button to do so:

 ![Create Repo]({{ site.baseurl }}/assets/img/iso-env-create-repo.png)

 Next it’ll be useful to add some data into this lakeFS repo.
 We’ll use an Amazon review dataset from a public S3 bucket.
 First we’ll download the file to our local computer using the AWS CLI.
 Then, we’ll upload it into lakeFS using the `Upload Object` button in the UI.

-To install the AWS CLI, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) {: .note .note-info }
+To install the AWS CLI, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+{: .note .note-info }

 Download the file
 ```bash